jentery/engl425/index.md

 All the [prompts](#prompts) are included in this outline, and due dates are provided in the [schedule](#schedule).
 Please submit each of your responses via Brightspace.
 (See submission links in the [schedule](#schedule).)
 We cannot accept submissions by email.

 Please note that each prompt affords two ways to respond.
 You should pick *one* of the two and consider your audience (mentioned in the prompt) as you respond.
 Not all of the responses are academic essays.

+# Structure

+We will meet on Mondays from 11:30am to 12:50pm.
+Please check your email and/or Brightspace for the Zoom URL, which will remain the same for the entire term.

+Meetings will combine lecture with group discussion and the occasional breakout room.
+Please come to each session prepared to discuss the assigned material.
+We will invite you to comment on the comics we're reading and to talk about them with the class.
+Your contributions may be communicated through text, audio, and/or video in Zoom.

+A video recording of each meeting will be circulated via Brightspace.